Two Days on the Dingle Peninsula

 We wrapped up our second night in Dingle at An Droichead Beag.
 This is a pretty neat pub to say the least.

 When we entered from the street and made our way towards the back where the live music was, we both were confused by how far we walked to our table.
-It turns out An Droichead Beag is much larger than it seems from the road because the owners have purchased the surrounding buildings to create a labyrinthine assortment of hallways and cubbies with seating.
-There’s also an entire outdoor courtyard with a performance stage.
+It turns out An Droichead Beag is much larger than it seems from the road because the owners have purchased the surrounding buildings to create a labyrinthine assortment of hallways and cubbies.
+It also has an entire outdoor courtyard with a performance stage.

 Bob Griffin’s Bar